iamshreeji-copy1/SWAR_HINDI_NEURAL_VOCODER/README.md

-Official Audio Sample Demonstration of **SWAR: A Longformer-Based GAN Vocoder for the Gujarati Language**.
+Official Audio Sample Demonstration of **Swar (Hindi): A GAN-based Vocoder Under Low-Resource Constraints**.

-Usage: This website serves as the submission material for the **EUSIPCO 2025**.
+Usage: This website serves as the submission material for the **SSW 2025**.

-_**Ravindrakumar M. Purohit, Hemant A. Patil**, *Speech Research Lab*
-*Dhirubhai Ambani Institute of Information and Communication Technology (formerly DA-IICT)*
-*Gandhinagar, India*